The Adventures Of John And Ellen

 There are a dozen or more mansions to tour.
 They all have different backgrounds and different levels of quality.
 Some properties were "let go" about 1900, however several of these unlucky ones have seen a resurgence as people have actually returned furniture and artwork from the glory days.

-However, you MUST visit Choctaw House, which still has the same family living there from the 1800s.
+However, you MUST visit Choctaw Hall, which still has the same family living there from the 1800s.
+Another "must visit" is The Towers.
+More tour info in the 2026 update above.

 Oh, there is a "non-smoking" Casino down by the river.
-We walked by the Casino on our walks, but since there was not much traffic, I thought: "Well, that means nobody's winning", so we didn't even go in to the Casino.
+We passed by the Casino on our walks, but since there was not much traffic, I thought: "Well, that means nobody's winning", so we didn't even go in to the Casino.
+Ditto for our 2026 trip.
+Didn't try the casino

 On our next trip to Natchez

 We definitely want to vacation in Natchez again.
 And it appears to be about a 5 hour drive from Houston, which makes a return more appealing.
-We will pick cooler weather (this trip was in May, and it was already getting warm), and feel comfortable picking an AirBnB within a few blocks of downtown.
+We will pick cooler weather (Our 2022 trip was in May, and it was already getting warm).
+We think you can feel comfortable and safe picking an AirBnB within a few blocks of downtown.

 Videos